lostmusician/meno/README.md

 Quiet Time is hidden until enabled.
 It adds:

-- A focused choice of ESV, NIV, ERV, and NKJV through YouVersion.
 - A continuous Scripture reader shown in a sliding split view on desktop and as a draggable, near-full-height sheet on phones.
 - Single-verse and contiguous-range selection with linked, borderless verse